 Do All Hyena Species Laugh?

-No. There are four hyena species and only one, the spotted hyena is known for laughing.
+No. There are four hyena species, and only one (spotted hyena) is known for laughing.

 Here are the four hyena species – and their calls.

 - Aardwolf: It’s known as an ant hyena or civet hyena and eats only insects.
 Its appearance is that of a skinny, striped hyena.
 The aardwolf makes clucking, barking, and roaring sounds – but no laughing.